for a Business Speech

 includes major decision makers (not implementers), covering extensive

-details may loose them.
+details may lose them.
 For that type of higher-level listeners, it is

 important to appear credible and knowledgeable and not bore them with